New Peugeot 308 plug-in hybrid: prices, specs and on-sale date

 New Peugeot 308 plug-in hybrid engines, electric range and performance

-The less powerful 'HYBRID 180' setup combines a 148bhp PureTech petrol engine with a 110bhp electric motor and 12.4kWh battery for a total output of 178bhp and CO2 emissions of 25g/km.
-The more powerful 'HYBRID 225' option ups the engine power to 178bhp and overall output to 222bhp while retaining the same motor-and-battery combination.
-CO2 emissions here are 26g/km; both have an electric range of around 37 miles.
+The less powerful 'Hybrid 180' combines a 148bhp PureTech petrol engine with a 110bhp electric motor and 12.4kWh battery for a total output of 178bhp and CO2 emissions of 25g/km.
+The more powerful 'Hybrid 225' option ups the engine power to 178bhp and overall output to 222bhp while retaining the same motor-and-battery combination.
+CO2 emissions here are 26g/km; both have an electric range of up to 39 miles.

 Both also come with 3.7kW on-board chargers as standard; this can be upgraded to 7.4kW at extra cost to take advantage of the maximum charging speed of typical home wallbox chargers.
 Recharging the battery fully will take a shade under two hours at 7.4kW, a little under four hours at 3.7kW and just over seven hours from a standard domestic socket.

-In addition to the two plug-in hybrid engine options, the new 308 will also be available with conventional petrol and diesel power, comprising three 1.2-litre three-cylinder petrols of varying power outputs and a single 1.5-litre four-cylinder diesel – although it's not yet known if all these engine options will come to the UK.
+In addition to the two plug-in hybrid options, the new 308 will be available with conventional petrol and diesel power, comprising three 1.2-litre three-cylinder petrols of varying power outputs and a single 1.5-litre four-cylinder diesel.

 The new car has a 412-litre boot – one of the largest luggage spaces in the class – although that figure is likely to be smaller in the plug-in hybrid variants than it is in the petrols and diesels.
 Folding the rear seats folded down expands the available room to 1,312 litres, with the same caveat for the plug-ins as above.